andreslill/mosquito-season-suitability/README.md

 ---

 This project models when monthly climate conditions favour activity of *Ae. aegypti* and *Ae. albopictus* across 1,423 cities worldwide, using ERA5 1991–2020 climate normals.
-For each city, the model estimates how many months per year temperature, vapour pressure deficit, and photoperiod are simultaneously favourable, and which month peaks.
-As *Ae. albopictus* has expanded into temperate regions over recent decades, the question shifts from **where** climate is suitable to **when** seasonal conditions are favourable.
+For each city, the model estimates how many months per year climate conditions are simultaneously favourable, and which month peaks.
+As *Ae. albopictus* has expanded into temperate regions over recent decades, the question shifts from where climate is suitable to when seasonal conditions are favourable.

 **Important:** Scores represent *climate suitability only*, not confirmed mosquito presence, disease risk, or actual population abundance.